-Reasons for Tooth Extraction
+Reasons To Get a Tooth Extraction

 You may need a tooth removed for multiple reasons.
 While we always aim to save natural teeth whenever possible, certain situations make a tooth extraction in our Dallas, TX office the best choice for your long-term health.
 Here are some of the most common reasons: